nathan-contino/nathan-contino.github.io/_posts/techblog/2025-01-22-the-power-broker.md

 ## Bad Things

+{% include figure.html url="power_broker/mid-manhattan-expressway.webp" description="the mid-manhattan expressway, a bad thing that was never built largely thanks to jane jacobs (absent from this book due to an editorial decision) -- sourced from the Triborough Authority" %}

+{% include figure.html url="power_broker/mid-manhattan-expressway-aerial-alt.webp" description="aerial shot of an alternate mid-manhattan expressway route that did not literally cut through the 10th floor of the empire state building -- sourced from the Triborough Authority" %}

 OK, I might have lied a tiny bit in that last section.
 He also did some seriously bad things:

 * he ripped up tram tracks and removing trams from NYC entirely